Cavity

 Cavity Risk Self Quiz

 Try Our free online dental caries risk assessment quiz based on the California Dental Association’s Caries Management by Risk Assessment (CAMBRA) designed for patients aged 6 years and older.
 This caries risk assessment tool is meant to give you an idea of your level of dental caries risk, and by no means substitute for an oral exam by a dental professional.
-Please consult your dental professional for a more complete examination.
+Please contact us for a more complete examination.